 - The preferred alignment for further consideration is in the RTD ROW - Sections of the trail will be on the north side of the existing railbed, with other sections on the south side, and short portions of the trail on top of the railbed as needed.
-This alignment characteristic will to avoid wet areas or other resources - with CPW and open space agencies - Coordination with adjacent property owners is needed to meet design needs and concerns - Continued coordination with project partners and adjacent property owners is needed to determine trailhead needs and connection into existing trail facilities - Interpretive opportunities and other amenities along the trail will continue to be explored during the design phase - Continued exploration of US 287 underpass constructability is needed - Continued coordination with RTD on design requirements and a license agreement is needed - Construction of the BERT can be phased - Coordination and agreements with ditch companies and shareholders will be needed
+The purpose of this alignment characteristic is to avoid wet areas or other resources - Environmental minimization and mitigation opportunities will continue to be evaluated in coordination with CPW and open space agencies - Coordination with adjacent property owners is needed to meet design needs and concerns - Continued coordination with project partners and adjacent property owners is needed to determine trailhead needs and connection into existing trail facilities - Fencing along the corridor will be added or improved as needed based on discussions with adjacent landowners - Interpretive opportunities and other amenities along the trail will continue to be explored during the design phase - Continued exploration of US 287 underpass constructibility is needed - RTD owns the railroad corridor and has been a project partner throughout the planning phase.
+Boulder County will continue to coordinate with RTD on design requirements and a license agreement and obtain permission needed to build the BERT within the RTD-owned rail corridor - Construction of the BERT can be phased - Coordination and agreements with ditch companies and ditch shareholders will be needed - Existing right-of-way access agreements will remain in place, and gates or other access points will be maintained or provided as needed - Movement of livestock across the right-of-way where it intersects grazing operations will be accommodated